zarqman/markdown_views/README.md

 # MarkdownViews

-Make Rails 4+ handle .md templates, with optional preprocessing of ERB, HAML, etc. Easily configurable; uses RedCarpet.
-Also performs syntax highlighting via CodeRay.
+MarkdownViews enables Rails 5+ to process .md templates as part of `app/views/`, with optional preprocessing of ERB, HAML, etc. A `markdown()` helper is also provided for when you need Markdown for only part of a view.

+It uses CommonMarker for markdown processing and Rouge for syntax highlighting.

-## Usage
+## Usage: Views

-Just create views as `some_action.html.md` instead of `some_action.html.erb`.
+Just create views as `some_action.html.md` instead of `some_action.html.erb` and write them with Markdown instead of HTML.
+You can still use ERB (or HAML, etc -- see below).

+    # My page title

+    Hello, **<%= current_user.first_name %>**.

+    ```ruby
+    def syntax_highlighting
+      'works too!'
+    end
+    ```

+## Usage: Helper

+MarkdownViews also includes a simple Markdown rendering helper.

+    <%= markdown('## Some markdown text') %>

+    <%= markdown do %>
+    ## Some markdown text
+    <% end %>

+## Configuration

-By default also strips all HTML comments from the output.
-This can cause issues with inline Javascript or otherwise be undesired.
+By default, all HTML comments are stripped from the output.
+Occasionally this can cause issues with inline Javascript or otherwise be undesired.
 To disable, add the following to an initializer:

     MarkdownViews.strip_comments = false